Link Search Menu Expand Document

 EleutherAI

-EleutherAI’s definition of alignment is quoted in our glossary definition.
+EleutherAI’s definition of Alignment is quoted in the glossary definition for it.

 Evan Miller